Alan Price

 Alfie meets his romantic match when the modern-day Casanova falls in love with a career woman.
 Alfie soon realises that Abby, a magazine editor, is just as romantically ruthless as he is.

-Dont Look Back Dont Look Back (1967) Character: Self
+Bob Dylan – Don't Look Back Bob Dylan – Don't Look Back (1967) Character: Self

 In this wildly entertaining vision of one of the twentieth century’s greatest artists, Bob Dylan is surrounded by teen fans, gets into heated philosophical jousts with journalists, and kicks back with fellow musicians Joan Baez, Donovan, and Alan Price.